Engineering has always been a fairly "technological" space.

 If you or your company is repeating simple tasks or certain jobs can be programmed, then you must automate, automate, automate.

-Whether its integrated production optimization, data infrastructure and analytics, or utilizing SCADA, if the process can be done faster and more efficiently with automation, don’t hesitate to implement the necessary applications to make it happen.
+Whether its integrated production optimization, data infrastructure and business analytics, or utilizing SCADA, if the process can be done faster and more efficiently with automation, don’t hesitate to implement the necessary applications to make it happen.

 9. Communication systems